 You can find a list of programs and locations currently offered at www.riversidesce.org.
-We currently offer a variety of comprehensive programs, short-term entry-level classes, job upgrade programs, and continuing education classes; in clerical, medical, dental, and welding.
+We currently offer a variety of comprehensive programs and continuing education classes; in clerical, medical, dental, and welding.

 ?
 WHEN ARE CLASSES OFFERED?

 Classes are offered year-round beginning in fall and spring.